 The faculty at UC Davis are excellent resources for undergraduates because they value undergraduate education.
 They all have established office hours for meeting with students in their classes—you should take full advantage of their willingness to assist you in your academic endeavors.
 Sometimes new students feel that their question is not worthy of asking or feel uncomfortable talking with a professor one-on-one.
 But students have told us that most professors are very helpful and approachable.
 You can start by visiting your professor during office hours and introducing yourself.
 You could also bring your notes for more detail or clarification.

 Faculty mentor individual students and welcome students into their laboratories for independent study.
 The College publishes the online Undergraduate Research Opportunities Faculty Directory that lists CBS faculty as well as professors in medicine, veterinary medicine, applied biology, and theoretical biology who provide a wide range of research opportunities.

 Seeking help is a sign of maturity, not weakness.

 Because life does not stand still while you are in college, there are a multitude of resources on campus that are available to you if you need help.

 If you have a problem, get help now!
 Letting problems continue or hoping they will disappear or solve themselves may cause irreparable damage.
 Seeking immediate help with a problem may lighten your emotional load and minimize its impact academically.
 Many campus resources are listed here.
-Remember, if you don't know where to go, visit the Dean's Office advisers in 202 Life Sciences, courtyard level.
+Remember, if you don't know where to go, visit the Biology Academic Success Center.